LefterisKyriazanos/intent-classifier-service/README.md

 Wait a few seconds for the model to load and once the server is up you can use [make_requests notebook](./notebooks/make_requests.ipynb) to make your requests and test the API.
 You can also test the examples and edge cases in [endpoint_testing notebook](./notebooks/endpoint_testing.ipynb) yourself!

+Note:  During loading the service will make 30 requests to openAI for evaluation purposes.

 You'll soon see the model evaluation metrics in your console.
 For detailed explanations on these metrics, refer to [evaluation_metrics_notebook](./notebooks/evaluation_metrics.ipynb).
 Explore [gpt_model_loader_notebook](./notebooks/gpt_model_loader.ipynb) for  examples of few-shot and zero-shot loading outputs.